 Electronic check conversion is different from substitute checks, which are used between banks under the Check 21 law.
 The Check 21 law allows certain high-quality images of checks to be used in place of the actual instrument.
 You may have unknowingly created a substitute check if you have ever used a mobile phone app to take a picture of a paper check to deposit it into your bank account.

 Impact of Electronic Checks

 Fast payments: electronic checks allow businesses to process payments quickly.
 As a consumer, the most important thing to know is that the money will come out of your checking account sooner than you might expect.
 You need to make sure you have enough money available in your account whenever you write a check, and you can no longer rely on ‘float’ time, or the two or three-day delay that used to exist between submitting a check to a vendor and having the funds taken out of your account by your bank.

 To make sure you’ve always got enough money, balance your account regularly (at least until you’re confident that you won’t overspend), and set up alerts with your bank so you know when you’re running low on funds.

-Low cost for business: electronic checks are inexpensive for businesses.
+Low cost for business: electronic checks save money for businesses.
 These payments cost less to process than credit cards cost (the cost to the business is often less than $1 for an E-check).
 They are also easier – there’s no need to take all of those checks to the bank.
 What’s more, since businesses get the funds more quickly, their cash flow situation is improved.

 Disclosure and Identification

-If a cashier drops your check into a machine and hands it back to you when you make a purchase, they’ve used an electronic check.
+If a cashier puts your check into a machine and hands it back to you after you've made a purchase, they’ve used your paper check as an electronic check.